xbmm1/FinTech-Case-Study/README.md

 ---
 ## Recommendations
-If I were to advise Robinhood, I would suggest expanding their offerings to include more educational resources and tools for beginner investors.
-This could include online courses, tutorials, and other resources that would help users learn more about investing and personal finance.
+If I were to advise Robinhood, I would suggest to keep pursuing their 24/7 trading plan.
+* "Robinhood was built to revolutionize the markets and bring more people into our financial system.
+That’s why Robinhood is working towards offering 24/7 investing giving customers unprecedented access to the financial markets."
+[Robinhood.com](https://blog.robinhood.com/news/2022/3/28/the-future-of-investing-is-247)

-Adding these features would benefit the company by attracting more users who are new to investing and looking for a platform that offers more support and guidance.
-These features could be powered by technologies like machine learning and natural language
+Adding these features would benefit the company by attracting more users who are looking to invest anytime and anywhere.
+The company has already extended trading hours from 7 a.m to 8 p.m which helps many customers that find themselvs to busy during normal trading hours.
+### In the future I belive that Robinhood will open up the market to true 24/7 comission free trading, giving even more opportunities to even more people.

 ## Sources
 ---